 Folder, Page, and File assets will be Published to a server as static entities, and so the system names for these assets need to follow UH filenaming conventions.

-a dynamically tracked association between two assets within a site, based on the two assets' system IDs, created by using a Chooser from one of the CMS editing dialogs.
+a dynamically tracked association between two assets within a site, based on the two assets' system IDs, created by using a Chooser tool from one of the CMS editing dialogs.

-Internal Links will be translated into hyperlinks using actual web addresses in the page's source code once the CMS creates the actual PHP webpage - which only happens during a publishing step, when a web page file is actually created and written to a server location.
-Prior to publishing, CMS page type assets are basically comprised of a collection of instructions to the CMS on how to build that final web page file and on what will be included in its contents.
+Internal Links will be translated from system IDs into hyperlinks using actual web addresses within the page's source code once the CMS creates the actual PHP webpage file - which only happens during a publishing step, when a webpage file is actually created and then written to a server location.
+Prior to publishing, CMS page type assets are basically comprised of a collection of instructions to the CMS: instructions on how to build that final webpage file and instructions on what will be included in its contents.

-a hyper link created by using a specific URL string to define the link, and which the CMS does not update dynamically (e.g. web address such as http://www.uh.edu/ and which is typed into or pasted into an external link text field, as with the Insert/Edit Link dialog; or, may also be any text-string web address used elsewhere, such as a path in an included script or a manually written anchor tag in the HTML Editor, etc.).
+a hyper link created by using a specific URL string to define the link, and which the CMS does not update dynamically (e.g. web address such as http://www.uh.edu/ and which is typed into or pasted into an external link text field, as with the Insert/Edit Link dialog; or, may also be any text-string web address used elsewhere, such as a path in an included script, or stylesheet, or a manually written anchor tag in the HTML Editor, etc.).